simonkorl/DTP-draft/draft-shi-quic-dtp.md

 ~~~
 {: #time title="Timestamped ACK Frame Format"}

 Using this time stamp parameter we can calculate whether the prior blocks transmitted missing deadline or not, and we can also calculate the block completion rate before deadline.
+The time stamp parameter SHOULD be the same format as [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).

+The Timestamped ACK is adequate to inform the sender about the timeliness information from the receiver side.
+To fully use the deadline information in the block, the sender and the receiver should do clock synchronization.

 ## Redundancy Packet {#redundancy-packet}